 Studio monitors also can’t reach large audiences.
 They’re not only good for small studio environments–they’re made for them.
 Studio monitors, in general, don’t feature as many amplification options as powered speakers.
 Music-lovers wanting to alter their system’s sound may want to pick powered speakers, instead.

-Level-up any sound system in your home including your turntable, TV, computer, or Bluetooth speakers to experience unparalleled sound in any set-up.
+Level-up any sound system in your home by easily pairing to your turntable, TV, computer, or Bluetooth speakers to experience an unparalleled sound performance.